Dvergar/haxe_io_flutter/README.md

 Mobile frontend of the haxe.io website.

-The website is already minimalist, responsive and already really good as a web page but it was a fun little covid-19 confinement project.
+The website is minimalist, responsive and already really good as a web page but it was a fun little covid-19 confinement project.

 I am a long time haxe user but ironically it's made in Dart/Flutter.